Wilkesboro, North Carolina: Media

 Wilkesboro is served by a few media sources based in nearby North Wilkesboro.
-The Record of Wilkes is published weekly and Journal-Patroit is also published weekly.
-Wilkes County's two largest radio stations are broadcast from North Wilkesboro: WKBC-FM (97.3 FM) broadcasts Adult Contemporary (hot AC) and WKBC (AM) (800 AM) broadcasts American Country music.
+The Record of Wilkes and the Journal-Patriot are published weekly.

+Wilkes County's two largest radio stations are broadcast from North Wilkesboro: WKBC-FM (97.3 FM) broadcasts Adult Contemporary (hot AC) and WKBC (AM) (800 AM) broadcasts country music.

 Transportation

 Public transportation

 WTA, Wilkes Transportation Authority, is a local shuttle service based in Wilkesboro that utilizes vans and buses to serve Wilkes County.
 Fares range from $2-$24, but are typically around $4.
-There is scheduled shuttle service that runs every hour roughly and unscheduled service that allows for riders to request a van pick up in any part of the county.
+A scheduled shuttle service runs roughly every hour, and an unscheduled service allows riders to request a van pick-up in any part of the county.

-Intercity Bus
+Intercity bus

 Daily bus service is available on Greyhound.
-Sunway buses are advertised as Greyhound Express buses and the bus stop is in front of the Former Federal Building located at 207 West Main Street, Wilkesboro.
-Bus service goes to Boone, NC and Greensboro, NC, known as the Mountaineer East/West line with prices as low as $4.
-Passengers can connect to Greyhound services throughout the East Coast via the J. Douglas Galyon Depot where the line ends.
+Sunway buses are advertised as Greyhound Express buses.
+The bus stop is in front of the former Federal Building at 207 West Main Street.
+Bus service goes to Boone, NC and Greensboro, NC, known as the Mountaineer East/West line, with prices as low as $4.
+Passengers can connect to Greyhound services throughout the East Coast via the J. Douglas Galyon Depot, where the line ends.

-Major Highways
+Major highways

 Politics and religion

 Like most of Wilkes County, Wilkesboro has long been a bastion of the Republican Party.

-Wilkesboro's largest religious group are the Southern Baptists, but the town does contain substantial numbers of Methodists, Presbyterians, Lutherans, and Episcopalians.
+Wilkesboro's largest religious group is the Southern Baptists, but the town does contain substantial numbers of Methodists, Presbyterians, Lutherans, and Episcopalians.
 The first two churches to be established in Wilkes County were built in Wilkesboro; they were missionary churches for the Episcopal and Presbyterian denominations.
 The nearby town of North Wilkesboro contains Wilkes County's only Roman Catholic church: a parish church named for Saint John Baptist de la Salle, and part of the Roman Catholic Diocese of Charlotte.

 Attractions

+Wilkesboro is a small town Main Street community and has recently revitalized its historic downtown to include the Carolina West Wireless Community Commons, Wilkes Communications Pavilion, Heritage Square, and Splash Pad.

+Cub Creek Park is adjacent to the downtown area and contains many amenities, including baseball; walking and mountain biking trails; trout fishing; dog park; basketball, tennis, and pickleball courts; and picnic shelters.

+Wilkesboro is also the home of the annual MerleFest, Carolina in the Fall, and Brushy Mountain Peach & Heritage festivals.